-Imagine spending 15 years planning and building a brand new capital, only to abandon it after another 14 years.
-That is what the Mughal emperors of India did here.
+Imagine what the Mughal emperors of India did at Fatehpur Sikri.
+They spent 15 years planning and building a brand new capital, only to abandon it after another 14 years.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.